Flosten/final_project/README.md

   - `ablation_study.py`: Contains functions used for a series of ablation studies.
   - `Evaluation.py`: Contains functions used for evaluating the model performance
   - `Modeling.py`: Contains functions used for building, training, and evaluating the baseline model and proposed model.
-  - `Preprocessing.py`: Contains functions used for preprocessing training and testing datasets for model training.
+  - `Preprocessing.py`: Contains functions used for preprocessing training and testing datasets for model training and evaluating.
   - `Visualising.py`: Contains functions used for visualising the results.

 - **Datasets**: Stores the datasets that used in this project.